Skip to main content

 The form finder groups records such as Full Estate Administration, Collection by Affidavit, Summary Administration, Spouse and Child Allowances so you can start with the likely procedure rather than one isolated form number.

-Use source links such as North Carolina Judicial Branch - Estates, North Carolina Judicial Branch Forms, Clerk of Superior Court as starting points, then confirm the county Clerk of Superior Court or local filing-office instructions before filing.
+Use source links such as North Carolina Judicial Branch - Estates, North Carolina Judicial Branch Forms, Clerk of Superior Court to locate official forms and verify which documents belong in the packet.

 Choose the filing path